How long does it take you to fall asleep at night? 5 minutes? Or does it take you 30 minutes or more to drift off into your nightly slumber?

-Here are a few ways you can help wind down your mind ready for bedtime.
+Here are a few ways you can help wind down your mind ready for bedtime:

 - Try controlled breathing

-Some advocates of this method claim it helps get people to sleep in one minute.
+Some advocates of this method claim it helps people fall asleep in one minute.
 Simply follow this breathing pattern:

 - Breath in for four seconds.

 - Hold the breath for seven seconds.